SpaiR/ss13-gitwebhook-handler/README.md

 How it looks in production can be seen [here](https://github.com/TauCetiStation/TauCetiClassic/blob/master/html/changelog.html).

 #### Validation:
-After PR created or merged, if 'in body' changelog exist, it will be validated.
+After PR created or edited, if 'in body' changelog exist, it will be validated.
 To make process right your repository **should** have `Invalid Changelog` label.
 If changelog validation failed this label will be automatically added to PR.
 Also comment with fail description will be created.
 Right after changelog fixed or removed, warning label will be removed too.